 Member trust and transparency.
 According to the same ISSA survey, 64% of trainers say their clients have never raised AI at all.
 Members notice silence more than automation.
 But 79% of fitness professionals report having to re-educate clients after they followed harmful or inaccurate AI advice.
 The lesson: use AI for operational outreach and scheduling, not for unsupervised fitness advice.

 EU AI Act compliance.
 Starting August 2026, the EU AI Act makes high-risk AI system rules binding for biometric data processing.
 Fitness operators in Europe using AI on heart rate data, body composition scans, or facial recognition check-in will face dual GDPR and AI Act compliance obligations.
-If you are operating in the EU, start reviewing your data practices now.
+If you are operating in the EU, start reviewing your data practices now, and see our practical breakdown of EU AI Act compliance for fitness businesses for what actually applies to a studio.

 Terminology shifts.
 The industry is moving from "chatbot" to "conversational AI" and from "churn prediction" to "predictive retention."
 These are not just branding changes.
 They reflect a real shift from rigid, rule-based automation toward adaptive systems that learn from conversations and behavior patterns.